-- Fill the fuel tank with fuel.
-When filled, prevent fuel flowing into the carburetor with a commercially available fuel stopper, etc. Release the stopper before starting the engine. - 2.
+- 1. Fill the fuel tank with fuel.
+When filled, prevent the fuel from flowing into the carburetor with a commercially available fuel stopper, etc. Release the stopper before starting the engine. - 2.
 Make sure that plug element glows red, and install the plug in the cylinder head.